China’s Xi hails ‘best in history’ Africa ties, pledges military aid - KESQ

 The pledge of $140 million in military aid is the largest amount that China has earmarked for this purpose at the three-yearly Forum on China-Africa Cooperation.
 In 2018, China said it would provide $100 million to support the African Standby Force and African Capacity for Immediate Response to Crisis.

-The freshly promised military aid signals the increasing importance of security in the relationship between Beijing and its partners in Africa.
+The freshly announced military aid signals the increasing importance of security in the relationship between Beijing and its partners in Africa.

 Leaders including South Africa’s Cyril Ramaphosa, Kenya’s William Ruto and Nigeria’s Bola Tinubu have assembled in the Chinese capital this week for the three-day forum that Beijing has hailed as its largest diplomatic gathering in years.